jasonquinley/Politeness_Corpus/README.md

 This work emerged from my exploration of data on politeness to fit in with dissertation on game-theoretic modeling of requests.

 ## How-To
 I had trouble getting this to work at first.
 I hope you profit from my initial failures.
+I'll update this more as I go, with instructions for dummies like myself!

 ## Contents